-Racing Heritage Shapes the New GT
+Racing Heritage Continues to Shape the GT

 Exterior Design Highlights